A Virtual Private Cloud(VPC) network allows you to configure the network in an isolated environment to support different scenarios.

 Build a hybrid cloud

-You can create a dedicated connection to connect your VPC to an on-premises data center to expand your local network.
-By doing so, you can seamlessly migrate your local applications to the cloud without changing the method of access to these applications.
+You can create a dedicated connection to connect your VPC network to an on-premises network and expand your local network.
+Your local application systems can be seamlessly migrated to the cloud.
+You do not need to change the access method for these applications.

-If your applications generate big bandwidth fluctuations, you can configure DNAT forwarding rules through the NAT Gateway.
-Then, you can add EIPs to Internet Shared Bandwidth so that these EIPs can share the bandwidth.
+If you encounter high fluctuations in bandwidth based on your service applications, you can configure DNAT forwarding rules by using a NAT gateway.
+You can add elastic IP addresses (EIPs) to EIP Bandwidth Plan to allow EIPs to share bandwidth.
 This can reduce bandwidth fluctuations and save your cost.